datacamp/datacamp-light/README.md

 ### Pre-Exercise Code

 Pre-exercise code is code that initializes the workspace such that users can start coding the essence of the exercise instead of worrying about loading in data and packages.
-The way to do this is by defining a `<code>` tag containing your initialization code and set the `data-type` attribute to `pre-exercise-code` like this:
+The way to specify this is by defining a `<code>` tag containing your initialization code and set the `data-type` attribute to `pre-exercise-code` like this:

 ```
 <code data-type="pre-exercise-code">